f3yisayo/WeightPal/README.md

 # WeightPal
-An android app that uses Firebase to store and calculate food calories from the cloud
+An android app that uses Firebase to store and calculate food calories.